 FX Options are also known as Forex Options or Currency Options.
 They are derivative financial instruments, in particular, Forex derivatives.

-FX Options or Forex Options are derivative financial instruments.
-With an FX Option, you gain the right to buy or sell a fixed amount of currency at a specific rate on a predetermined future date.
-Upon contract formation, the buyer (or holder) of the FX Option has to pay a fee to the seller for acquiring the option.
+With an FX Option, one party (the option holder) gains the contractual right to buy or sell a fixed amount of currency at a specific rate on a predetermined future date.
+Upon contract formation, the holder (buyer) has to pay a fee to the seller for acquiring the option.
 This fee is called the Premium.

-We can understand FX Options as commitments to future transactions in forward contracts, for predetermined prices.
-What is important is that the buyer of an FX Option has no obligation to exercise his right whereas the seller is bound to the contract if the holder declares to exercise his option.
+We can understand FX Options as commitments; to future transactions in forward contracts and for predetermined prices.
+What is important is that the buyer of an FX Option has no obligation to exercise his right.
+Contrary, the seller is bound to the contract if the holder declares to exercise his option.

 FX Option Pricing

-From the holder’s point of view, an FX Option contract fulfils the same purpose as an insurance policy.
-The probability of a claim being made determines the cost of the insurance.
+From the holder’s point of view, an FX Option contract fulfills the same purpose as an insurance policy.
+The probability of a contractual claim determines the cost of the insurance.
 This price is usually calculated by using statistical assumptions.
-They map the probability that the holder will use the policy in the future as well as the expected loss for the issuing company.
-Likewise, the price of Forex Options also tries to represent the measure of risk which is involved for the seller.

 Jargon FX Option Trading

 |If an option has intrinsic value, we say that the option is In-The-Money (ITM)